Discord-Oxygen/Discord-ExpireBot/README.md

 `%addperm <role>` and `%delperm <role>`<br>

 ## Credit
-I didn't code it all on myself, I only helped and send feedback/did testing etc. The original Creator wants to stay private, so we decided to make the bot my own.
+This Bot is based on code not made by me.
+The Creator of that piece of code wants to stay private, so I can't link them.
+Go to legacy branch for more information.
+Everything I coded afer this was either made by me or is mentioned below.
-I'll probably host the bot and make it public for top.gg so anyone can use it, and I'll add multi-guild functuallity.<br>
+I'll probably host the bot and make it public so anyone can use it, but I currently can't afford it.<br>

 Thanks to [DerSeb90](https://github.com/DerSeb90) for fixing a Critical Bug!!!